Imaginary geometry IV: interior rays, whole-plane reversibility, and space-filling trees: Light cone duality and space-filling SLE

 Similarly, we may consider a point $z$ in the interior of $\h$, and the (fully branchable) boundary conditions ensure that we may draw a radial counterflow line from $0$ targeted at $z$ which almost surely reaches $z$ before hitting the continuation threshold.
 The branching construction can be extended to this setting, as explained in Figure~\ref{fig::interiorbranching}.
 By considering a collection of counterflow lines targeted at a countable dense collection of such $z$, we obtain what we call an {\bf interior-branching counterflow line}.
 This is a sort of space-filling tree whose branches are counterflow lines.
-When the values of $h$ on $\partial \h$ are given by either \begin{enumerate}[(i)] \item $-\lambda'+2\pi \chi$ on $\R_-$ and $-\lambda'$ on $\R_+$ or \item $\lambda'$ on $\R_-$ and $\lambda'-2\pi \chi$ on $\R_+$, \end{enumerate} then this corresponds to the $\SLE_{\kappa'}(\kappa'-6)$ {\em exploration tree} rooted at the origin introduced in \cite{SHE_CLE} (where it was used to construct the conformal loop ensembles $\CLE_{\kappa'}$ for $\kappa' \in (4,8]$).
-The boundary conditions in \eqref{item::cle_left} correspond to having the $\kappa'-6$ force point lie to the left of $0$ and the boundary conditions in \eqref{item::cle_right} correspond to having the $\kappa'-6$ force point lie to the right of $0$.
+When the values of $h$ on $\partial \h$ are given by either \begin{enumerate}[(i)] \item $-\lambda'+2\pi \chi$ on $\R_-$ and $-\lambda'$ on $\R_+$ or \item $\lambda'$ on $\R_-$ and $\lambda'-2\pi \chi$ on $\R_+$, \end{enumerate} then this corresponds to the $\SLE_{\kappa'}(\kappa'-6)$ {\em exploration tree} rooted at the origin introduced in \cite{SHE_CLE}.
+The boundary conditions in~\eqref{item::cle_left} correspond to having the $\kappa'-6$ force point lie to the left of $0$ and the boundary conditions in~\eqref{item::cle_right} correspond to having the $\kappa'-6$ force point lie to the right of $0$.